 Latest VIVIS LOI Potential First Step to Phase 1 Clinical Trial on Preventing COVID-19 Infections Using CBD

-KATY, TX / ACCESSWIRE / September 13, 2021 / Neutra Corp. subsidiary VIVIS has signed a groundbreaking letter of intent (LOI) with a Houston clinical research company that, if it comes to a successful conclusion, would lead to testing hemp-based cannabinoids to treat COVID-19.
+KATY, TX / ACCESSWIRE / September 14, 2021 / Neutra Corp. subsidiary VIVIS has signed a groundbreaking letter of intent (LOI) with a Houston clinical research company that, if it comes to a successful conclusion, would lead to testing hemp-based cannabinoids to treat COVD-19.

 Under the LOI's provisions, VIVIS will now determine the feasibility of working with Mercury Clinical Research to start phase 1 clinical trial on CBD efficacies in combating SARS-COVID-2.
 The trials could also investigate additional uses for anti-inflammation, anti-insomnia, appetite suppressant and stimulant (CBG vs. CBN), recovery, pain-management, anti-anxiety, and other health related diagnosis deemed notable for clinical trials.